tauri-apps/tauri/README.md

 | Sidecar Binaries | Yes | No |

 #### Notes
-1. This is the smallest known binary, depending on your framework the size may be different.
-2. Electron has no native auto updater on Linux, but is offered by electron-packager
+1. Electron has no native auto updater on Linux, but is offered by electron-packager

 ## Development